 While impressions and reach had for many years been used to measure the impact of a PR program – multiplying the circulation of a print magazine by three to get the total number of impressions, for example – there are now more specific, more verifiable ways to measure that.
 In general, impressions today measure the number of times a piece of content is displayed, and the reach is the number of times a human actually sees it.
 But in some cases, the reach can refer to the entire addressable audience for a piece of content, which is not reflective of the actual number of people who engage with it.
 For example, the entire circulation of The New York Times didn’t likely see your story on a new sneaker or a new delivery service.
 On the other hand, reach can sometimes refer to the number of people that most likely saw the post and in this case, reach and impressions overlap.
 It’s for this reason that impressions and reach are murky metrics, not used as often as they once were because they don’t tell you much about how many people actually saw your hits.

 Outtakes: What the Audience Understands

-How audiences respond to our outputs tells us what they think or feel as a result.
-Not as easy to track as number of clips or impressions since it’s more conceptual than numerical.
+How audiences respond to the stories we place tells us what effect our work has on our target.
+This is a tricky metric to calculate, certainly not as easy to track as the number of clips or releases since it’s more conceptual than numerical.
 However, you should still strive for this information in order to know if your message is getting through to those who matter.